City of Atlanta Office of the Public Defender

 Representing an indigent individual who is charged with housing code violations requires a working knowledge of real property law in that ownership and title issues may be involved.
 It also requires a competent knowledge of probate issues wherein properties may be inherited by clients or others who do not claim any ownership interest in the properties at issue.

 The attorney must also visit the property in question, interview code enforcement officers to evaluate the alleged violations and then seek out structural, mechanical, electrical and plumbing advice when alleged violations are disputed.
-Once a legal analysis of the case is completed it is the responsibility of the attorney to prepare for trial or assist the client with correcting the alleged violations.
+Once a legal analysis of the case is completed it is the responsibility of the attorney to prepare for trial or assist the client with advice on how to correct the alleged violations.

 The attorney contacts community organizations and private companies who can possibly assist clients with bringing their property into compliance.
 These agencies are approached for help in making repairs, cleaning, providing materials and labor to correct violations.
 Additionally, many clients in housing court are senior citizens that have mental health issues and physical limitations and disabilities that may be a contributing factor to the cited violations.